spectra-analysis/DA_DMD/README.md

 # **Deep Learning-Assisted Dynamic Mode Decomposition (DA-DMD) for NRB removal in CARS Spectroscopy**
 </div>

 **DMD** decomposes noisy input (CARS spectra) into different modes based on their frequency. **Deep learning** part uses SE Block for channel atention to weigh relevance of modes and then a CNN Block to extract the final clean output (Raman spectra).
-The noise (Non-resonant Background) has low frequency while the Raman signatures have higher frequencies.
+The noise (Non-resonant Background) has low frequency while the clean spectra (Raman signatures) have higher frequencies.
 This criteria makes the background removal possible.
 To know more (link to paper).

 <p align="center">
   <img src="images/Methods.png" width="800" alt="DA-DMD method">